erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 ### Buys
 These are stocks I bought this year, 2025.
-Most were bought dollar cost average as prices fluctuated throughout the year.
+Most were bought in dollar cost average fashion as prices fluctuated throughout the year.

 **MSFT**